Michal Moravčík

 Michal Moravčík (born 7 December 1994) is a Czech professional ice hockey player.
-He is currently playing under contract with Tappara of the Finnish Liiga.
-He has also played in the Czech Republic and Canada.
+He is currently playing under contract with HC Sparta Praha of the Czech Extraliga (ELH).

 Playing career

 Moravčík made his debut playing in Czech Extraliga with HC Plzeň during the 2012–13 Czech Extraliga season.

 In the 2017–18 season, Moravčík played in 52 games on the blueline for Plzeň, notching personal highs with 5 goals and 16 points and a plus-minus +25 rating.
 In the post-season he added three goals and 4 assists in 10 playoff games.

 On 28 May 2018, Moravčík signed a two-year, entry-level contract with the Montreal Canadiens of the National Hockey League (NHL).
-After attending the Canadiens training camp, Moravčík was re-assigned to add depth to American Hockey League affiliate, the Laval Rocket for the 2018–19 season.
+After attending the Canadiens training camp, Moravčík was reassigned to add depth to American Hockey League affiliate, the Laval Rocket for the 2018–19 season.
 Struggling to adjust to the North American style, he appeared in 20 games with the Rocket recording 3 points, while also experiencing a shortened stint with secondary affiliate the Brampton Beast of the ECHL.
-Upon his second re-assignment to the Beast, Moravčík was placed on unconditional waivers, opting for a termination of his NHL contract with the Canadiens on January 28, 2019.
+Upon his second reassignment to the Beast, Moravčík was placed on unconditional waivers, opting for a termination of his NHL contract with the Canadiens on January 28, 2019.

 As a free agent, Moravčík immediately rejoined his former club HC Plzeň for the remainder of the season, agreeing to an optional multi-year contract on January 30, 2019.
 He left Plzeň in the middle of the 2019–20 season, moving to HC Litvínov.
 Alongside countryman Jiří Smejkal, Moravčík joined Finnish side Tappara in May 2020.

+Following a lone season with Tappara, Moravčík returned to the Czech Republic, signing an initial two-year contract with HC Sparta Praha of the ELH on 1 July 2021.